ffunenga/insideout/README.md

     1 directory, 7 files

 Now, with the `insideout` tool we will pull the package files to the root directory, and push all the residual development files (marked as *ugly* above) away from sight.

     $ insideout
     $ tree
     .
-    ├── metafiles
+    ├── __ignore__
     │   ├── package_name.txt  # backup file with the package name
     │   └── (...)               # ugly files went here
     ├── README.md             # ok.
 Github can generate an HTML page from this.